Your doctor or psychiatrist may suggest medication for your depression or anxiety.

-It’s important you know as much as you can about the medications they suggest, so you can decide for yourself if they’re right for you.
+It’s important you know as much as you can about the medications they suggest.
+This lets you decide for yourself whether they’re right for you.
 Don’t be shy about asking lots of questions.

 For many people, the right medication can be very helpful.
 But keep in mind that while the medication can help reduce symptoms of depression and anxiety, they won’t fix whatever might be going on in your life that might have been affecting your mood.
 It can be very helpful to get professional help for dealing with those issues.

-If you’re concerned about taking medication, kōrero to someone you trust.
+If you’re concerned about taking medication, talk (kōrero) to someone you trust.
 A psychologist or counsellor can probably help answer some questions.
-However, it’s the job of the person who prescribes the medication should clearly explain the pros and cons about taking it for depression or anxiety.
-They should explain:
+However, it’s the job of the person who prescribes the medication to clearly explain:

-Sometimes it takes a while to find the right medication that works for you, and it can take a couple of weeks for some medication to kick in.
-So give it a bit of time.
-If the side effects are too much, tell your doctor – there might be something else you can try.
+Sometimes it takes a while to find the right medication that works for you.
+It can also take a couple of weeks for some medication to work, so give it a bit of time.
+If the side effects are too much, tell your doctor.
+There is likely to be something else you can try.
 Also, you should talk to your doctor or psychiatrist before you stop taking medication, even if you feel like they just aren’t right for you.
 The side effects of stopping suddenly can include anxiety, insomnia, vivid dreams, headaches, dizziness, tiredness, irritability, flu-like symptoms, nausea and return of symptoms.

 If you’re unsure of anything, or worried, ask questions.
 Pharmacists can provide good information about various medications.